Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 That way you can work on multiple features at the same time and easily keep your default synchronized with the remote repository.

-The next step, is to open a pull request on GitHub or merge request on GitLab.
+The next step is to open a pull request on GitHub or merge request on GitLab.
 They are equivalent, so I will call both of them pull requests from now on.
 The idea of a pull request is to integrate the changes from one branch into another branch (typically the default branch).
 However, you don't necessarily want to give every potential contributor the power to create new branches on your repository.